hasura/ndc-rest-schema/README.md

 **Auth Token**

-This is the general authentication for [Basic](https://swagger.io/docs/specification/authentication/basic-authentication), [Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) or any token with scheme.
+This is the general authentication for [Basic](https://swagger.io/docs/specification/authentication/basic-authentication), [Bearer](https://swagger.io/docs/specification/authentication/bearer-authentication/) or any token with the scheme.
 The output credential will be the combination of `scheme` and `value`.

 ```json
 {